 The Bubble Up brush is one of my favorite items from Grove.
 It's so cool - you add soap and water under a perforated bottom and when you push the brush onto it, it automatically loads it with soap.
 Who knows, your family may just fight to see who gets to do the dishes with this little contraption!

 If you’re not familiar with Grove Collaborative, it’s a subscription service that makes creating a healthy, beautiful home effortless and affordable.
 I can choose my favorite products from brands like Mrs. Meyer’s, Seventh Generation, and Method at great prices and Grove delivers them right to my doorstep, on my schedule.
+They always let me know when a shipment is ready and I can add items or postpone it completely if needed.
+It's really flexible.

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
 For more info, you can read our entire disclosure page here.